Northrop Grumman Corporation Starts Construction On $20 Million Baltimore, Maryland, Space Assembly And Test Facility

 The M-SAT space assembly, integration and test building will feature the largest clean room facility on the company's Baltimore campus, a three-story high-bay area that will house operations for space programs.
 Northrop Grumman currently develops and delivers space payloads at its Baltimore campus utilizing several smaller space assembly facilities.
 This new, larger building will allow for expanded payload production to meet growth in the company's space business.

-working on space systems assembly, integration and test.
+The building will house up to 80 engineers and technicians working on space systems assembly, integration and test.
 The facility will also contain office space for collating the integration and test staff, and a lab space for test bed development and testing.
 Construction of the new facility is being led by Patriot Contractors LLC, a Maryland-based, veteran-owned general contractor, and is expected to be completed during the summer of 2015.

-," Gloria Flach, Corporate Vice President/President, Northrop Grumman Electronic Systems said.
+"Northrop Grumman is committed to finding more affordable solutions to the nation's needs for critical space systems," Gloria Flach, Corporate Vice President/President, Northrop Grumman Electronic Systems said.
 "This new M-SAT facility will enable us to meet our customers' space integration, assembly and test requirements more efficiently and affordably."

 U.S. Senator Ben Cardin said, "During such a tough and unpredictable budget environment, I applaud the people of Northrop Grumman for their resourcefulness in finding more efficient and affordable solutions to America's needs for critical space systems."

 Georgia-Pacific Consumer Products Group Plans $100 Million Expansion at Bowling Green, Kentucky Plant

 2018 Leading Metro Locations: Pacific and Mountain Metros Dominate the List

 33rd Annual Corporate Survey & the 15th Annual Consultants Survey